Vicky-ding1218/fairness-analysis/README.md

 ## Data Preprocessing
 - Fills missing numeric values with the column mean.
 - Fills missing categorical values with the mode.
+- Replaces infinite values with NaN and removes missing values.
 ## Model Training
 - Uses `GradientBoostingRegressor` from `sklearn.ensemble`.
 - Splits data into training (80%) and testing (20%) subsets.